 After lots of testing which discovered genetic polymorphisms and testing positive for Lyme disease the pieces of the jigsaw finally slotted into place.
 I was diagnosed with POTS (Postural Orthastatic Tachycardia Syndrome: neurological damage from the Lyme disease.)
 This basically meant I'm vertically challenged; my blood did not like the uphill climb to the all important brain and heart.
 This made standing up for any length of time interesting!
 Again with diet, nutrition and herbs I sorted that and after a year or so I was able to stand for hours cooking again, phew!

-After spending 4 months bedridden i'm back on my feet, i've got my life back and making up for those lost days!
-But most enjoyably I'm cooking creating, researching and studying again.
-I really feel that the good clean diet I'd been eating right the way through this ordeal is helping my relatively quick return to health.
-I'm climbing up trees and climbing mountains again, which was always going to be a personal measure of my return to health.
+After spending 4 months bedridden i'm back on my feet, i've got my some of my old life back and making up for those lost days!
+As i'd contracted Lyme Disease 3 yrs before anyone realised it will have lasting effects on my health.
+I carefully manage my health and it's a bit of a balancing act.
+I may not be the super-powered wonder woman I used to be but I get to live again!
+But most enjoyably I'm cooking, creating, researching and studying again.
+I really feel that the good clean diet I'd been eating right the way through this ordeal is helping my relatively quick return to better health.
+I'm climbing up trees and getting outdoors again, which was always going to be a personal measure of my return to better health.
 I still have food intolerances and follow a mostly paleo diet with a leaning towards AIP, most importantly my diet is clean, natural and full of fruit and vegetables.
 It's not just about diet and health anymore, it's what I believe we are evolved to eat.
 Experiencing all of these personal health struggles i've realised just how important what we eat is to our health and how pivotal our health is to our enjoyment and participation in life.
 Which has lead me to qualify as Nutritional Therapist, so I can help others on their path to health.